 Carpe diem! – Seize the day!

 I always loved this Latin phrase credited to Horace, “Carpe diem” which is part of the longer, “carpe diem, quam minimum credula postero” Seize the day, put very little trust in tomorrow (the future).
 For me, words to live by and something I have many times said to friends and family.
-If I was into tattoos, I’d have tattooed on my arm as a constant reminder that today IS THE DAY.
+If I was into tattoos, I’d have tattooed it on my arm as a constant reminder that today IS THE DAY.

 So why am I now thinking in Latin, you may ask?
 I find myself in a rather pensive mood.
 I recently got some life-changing, heartbreaking news from a very dear friend of mine.
 The kind of news that makes you drop the dishes on the floor and which makes your breath catch for a second.
 All sorts of thoughts enter your mind including some that seem completely irrelevant given the context but we’re human after all.